Faversham Counselling Service (FCS) NHS AQP Provider

 Fast Access and Free Treatment under the NHS (IAPT) Scheme

-Faversham Counselling Service is now commissioned by the NHS to provide a new and free 'Talking Therapies Service' for people living within Swale, Canterbury and Coastal Primary Care Areas.
+Faversham Counselling Service is now commissioned by the NHS to provide a free 'Talking Therapies Service' for people living within Swale.
+We are also a delivery partner for UMC in the Canterbury & Coastal areas.

 Our key aims are to: